-Most guests consider the physical exertion level needed on our base camp trips to range from easy to moderate.
+Most guests consider the physical exertion level needed on our Great Bear Rainforest tour to range from easy to moderate.
 If you are not normally a moderately active person or do not use your upper body much you may find a few weeks of light exercise before your trip will enhance your enjoyment.
-Swimming a few times a week for 3 to 4 weeks before your trip is a great way to get your kayaking muscles into shape.
+Swimming a few times a week for three to four weeks before your trip is a great way to get your kayaking muscles into shape.